buttercookie42/SimbaDroid/README.md

 ## Licenses

-SimbaDroid is © Jan Henning, 2024 and is provided under the Mozilla Public License 2.0 (see LICENSE.md)
+SimbaDroid is © Jan Henning, 2024 and is mostly provided under the Mozilla Public License 2.0 (see LICENSE.md)

+Portions of the code are provided under the Apache License, Version 2.0 (see apache-2.0.txt)

 _JFileServer_ is used under the LGPL-3.0 license (see lgpl-3.0.md and gpl-3.0.md)

-_libsu_ is used under the Apache License, Version 2.0  (see apache-2.0.txt)
+_libsu_ is used under the Apache License, Version 2.0

 _Bouncy Castle_ is used under the following license: